 Covering amendment 1 (Rapporteur), 71 (Buda), 72 (Durand), 73 (Popa), 75( Chrysogonos), 77 (Cavada)

 (1) Persons who work for a public or private organisation or are in contact with it in the context of their work-related activities are often the first to know about threats or harm to the public or the general interest which arise in this context.
-By ‘blowing the whistle’ they play a key role in exposing and preventing actions harmful to the public or general interest and breaches of the law and in safeguarding the welfare of society.
+By ‘blowing the whistle’ they play a key role in exposing and preventing breaches of the law harmful to the public or general interest and in safeguarding the welfare of society.
 However, potential whistleblowers are often discouraged from reporting their concerns or suspicions for fear of retaliation.
 In this context, the importance of providing balanced and effective whistleblowers protection is increasingly acknowledged both at European and international level.
-The purpose of this Directive is therefore to create a climate of trust that enables whistleblowers to report observed or suspected breaches of law, wrongdoing and threats to the public interest and to enhance the exercise of freedom of expression and the freedom of the media enshrined in Article 11 of the Charter of Fundamental Rights of the European Union.
+The purpose of this Directive is therefore to create a climate of trust that enables whistleblowers to report observed or suspected breaches of lawand threats to the public interest and to enhance the exercise of freedom of expression and the freedom of the media enshrined in Article 11 of the Charter of Fundamental Rights of the European Union.
 It should be highlighted that these freedoms are the cornerstone of the investigative journalism and the principle of the confidentiality of sources of information.

 Compromise amendment on new recital 19